rust-lang/rfcs/text/0000-target-tier-policy.md

   the target tier list, and ideally also via a via a failing test in the testsuite.
 The Rust compiler team must be satisfied with the balance between these limitations and the difficulty of implementing the necessary features.
+  - If the Rust compiler introduces new safety properties (such as via new capabilities of a compiler backend), the Rust compiler team will determine if they consider those new safety properties a best-effort improvement for specific targets, or a required property for all Rust targets.
+In the latter case, the compiler team may require the maintainers of existing targets to either implement and confirm support for the property or update the target tier list with documentation of the missing property.
 - If the target supports C code, the new Rust target should support the C calling convention for the platform via `extern "C"`.
 The C calling convention does not need to be the default Rust calling convention for the